jagotu/BACIL/thesis_text/thesis_text.md

 ![alt](parseraccess_good.svg)

-This case study provides a great example how choices that are functionally equivalent in regular Java can provide vastly different compilation results when partially evaluated.
+This case study provides a great example of how choices that are functionally equivalent in regular Java can provide vastly different compilation results when partially evaluated.
 In the end, we mostly only had to add annotations to make a big difference.

 We used this process of checking if graphs look as expected using Seafoam and then using `CompilerAsserts.partialEvaluationConstant` to express our desires about constants multiple times during development.